abalad/codeigniter-RestFull-Automatic/README.md

 ## Handling Requests

-To make requests, you must create within the Implementation Legislation application / controllers / api / a file with the name of the Table, the database to which you want to capture or handle the data.
+To make requests, you must create within the Implementation Legislation application / controllers / api / a file with the name of the Table NameTable.php, the database to which you want to capture or handle the data.

 Once this is done, create a class following the pattern of CodeIgniter, with the following code: